MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 *  The **Microsoft Edge Tools: Targets** panel now has a **Generate launch.json** button and instructions, to help launch your project for debugging in Microsoft Edge.

-For more information, navigate to [Using the tools][GithubIoDevToolsUsing].
+For more information, navigate to [Using the tools](https://microsoft.github.io/vscode-edge-devtools/using.html).

 <!-- ====================================================================== -->